 “I spent the whole day at home, because I wanted to be with my family for the last time.
 I knew they would be angry, and may never understand.”

 But she would write them a letter as soon as she got to Boston, she told herself.

 So the big day comes, and her pal rolls in, in his mum’s car.
 He’s come in good time, as agreed.
 Parks at a clever spot just outside the gate, where none of their shenanigans can be seen.
 The two of them manage to sneak Gemma’s luggage into the boot, and the guy waits patiently, as she goes back to the house and takes time to silently say goodbye to the life she’s known.

 Finally the moment arrives.
-Gemma takes a big breath, steps out of the door and walks briskly to the car.
+Gemma takes a big breath, steps through the front door and walks briskly to the car.

 But as she exits the gate – alack!
 There is Dad, standing by the car, waiting patiently.

 “Can I see your passport?” he asks calmly.